Ofir-Roz/Ofir-Roz/README.md

 ### Hi everyone 👋
-My name is Ofir and I'm a CS student at The Open University Of Israel.
+My name is Ofir, and I'm a CS student at The Open University of Israel.
-solving problems with code is my mental workouts 😄
+Solving problems with code is my mental workout 😄
-There is somthing greater then solving problems with a machine??
-I don't think so...

-And what about you?

      if(Machine.isCoolerThen(visitor.getName()))
      {
         visitor.getOut();
      }
-     else \\I'm looking forward to hear from you :) visitor.sayHi("Hi Ofir!
+     else \\I'm looking forward to hearing from you :) visitor.sayHi("Hi Ofir!
 My name is %s, here is my email: %s.\n", visitor.getName(),visitor.getMail());